 Apart from being the oldest, I would say it is the most vibrant and, very importantly, the most diverse philatelic society with approximately 2400 members from 80+ countries.
 With its move later this year to its new premises at Abchurch Lane, the future of the Society have never looked better!

 P.S.
-Those interested in the history of the Royal may want to refer to the above books brought out on 50 and 100 year anniversaries of the Society.
+Those interested in the history of the Royal may want to refer to the two books (Figure 3 and 4) brought out on 50 and 100 year anniversaries of the Society.

 The Society is also publishing two catalogues on the occasion of the Sesquicentennial.